ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### Version Timeline
 **v1.0 — EV3 Transition & Competition Robot (post-platform change)**
-- After switching our platform to LEGO EV3 the first EV3-based robot we built was essentially complete and performed reliably with no major issues.
+- After switching our platform to LEGO EV3, the first EV3-based robot we built was essentially complete and performed reliably with no major issues.
 - We entered the same robot in the Iran National WRO (August 2025) and secured **1st Place** using that build.
 - Status: Competition-proven — served as the stable baseline for subsequent improvements.

 **Post-Nationals Update (Aug–Nov 2025)**
-- Upgraded the camera from the original Pixy to **Pixy 2.1** to gain higher frame rate and better color/signature detection.
+- Upgraded the camera from the original Pixy to **Pixy 2.1** to gain a higher frame rate and better color/signature detection.
 - Raised the camera mounting height and increased its downward tilt toward the ground to improve target visibility at competition distances.
 - Added a second motor to the drive system (for the Open Challenge) to increase torque and speed in the Open Challenge.
 - Reinforced and slightly redesigned key structural elements of the chassis to improve rigidity and durability under repeated competition runs.